What to know before Signing the Travel Nurse Contract

 Step #13: Sealing the Deal

-Before you inform all the companies, you must first make certain that your contract is acceptable.
-On more than one occasion, I have declined a position that I wanted due to contract issues.
-It’s not a detrimental thing, to reject an offer after reviewing the contract and finding it unacceptable.
-When you verbally accept an offer it is contingent on the written contract being acceptable.
-If the written contract is not acceptable simply tell your recruiter that you will accept it only if XYZ is changed.
-If they don’t change those things and provide you with a NEW contract then don’t accept and move on to another company.
+First, make certain that your contract is acceptable.
+Generally, if something is presented differently in your contract from what it was prior to submitting for the job, it is a simple clerical error the agency will need to fix.
+When you verbally accept an offer, it is contingent on the written contract being acceptable.
+If the written contract is unacceptable, simply tell your recruiter that you will accept it only if XYZ is changed.
+If they don’t change those things and provide you with a NEW contract, don’t accept and move on to another company.

-In Step #11 we went through preliminary contract negotiations.
-This was all verbally done and hopefully you took some notes along the way.
+In Step #11, we went through preliminary contract negotiations.
+This was all done verbally; hopefully, you took some notes along the way.
 Once you tell a recruiter that you want to accept the position, they will draw up a written contract for you.
 It’s important that you READ your contract thoroughly.
 Make certain that all the ‘promises’ that you discussed with the recruiter are included before signing the travel nurse contract.
-No matter how small the issue, if it’s something that is important to you make certain that it’s written into the contract.
+No matter how small the issue, if it’s important to you, make certain that it’s written into the contract.
 Go through your notes and check off each item that was agreed upon with the recruiter once you verify that it is addressed in the contract.

 • Guaranteed Hours